 Youth is a glorious time for many.
-It is a time when we can explore, experiment and even make a few mistakes (without ending up behind bars that is!) so that we can grow, learn and decide what will work best for us later on in our lives.
+It’s a time when we can explore, experiment and learn from our mistakes, so that we can grow up and decide what will work best for us later on in our lives.

-However, once you reach your 30s and 40s, there’s subtle (or overt) pressure from society to have everything figured out and be prepared to put down roots.
-By that I mean we should be ready to choose a life partner, have a steady career path and a solid bank account balance.
+However, once you cross that youth threshold, there’s subtle (or overt) pressure from society to have everything figured out and be prepared to put down roots.
+We should be ready to choose a life partner, have a steady career path and a solid bank account balance.

-Despite what others say, building a strong and steady foundation is an internal game, and we can decide which specific vehicles will create that sense of stability within us, based on our personal values and purpose.
+Despite what others say, building a strong and steady foundation is an internal game, and we can decide the vehicles that will create that sense of stability within us, based on our personal values and purpose.

-There are more and more people embracing unconventional lifestyles, which do not adhere to the customary ways of living, to meet these needs.
+There are more and more people embracing unconventional lifestyles, which do not adhere to the customary ways of living, to meet their needs.

 One of the biggest reasons that this trend is taking place is because people want “extended youths”, because they were unable to do everything that they wanted to do in their teens and 20s for a variety reasons.